What does a moderator do in a focus group?

-Why a Focus Group Moderator Is Essential for Rich Qualitative Insights
+Why Skilled Focus Group Moderation Drives Better Qualitative Insights

-An experienced focus group moderator does more than follow a discussion guide—they manage dynamics, keep the energy balanced, and help all focus group participants feel comfortable and heard.
+An experienced focus group moderator does more than follow a discussion guide—they’re trained in advanced focus group moderation techniques that balance dynamics and guide discussion effectively.

-Whether moderating an in-person focus group in a research facility or an online focus group with remote respondents across time zones, Touchstone’s moderators ensure every session runs smoothly and yields reliable insights.
+Whether moderating an in-person session in a research facility or an online focus group with respondents across time zones, Touchstone’s research moderators ensure every session runs smoothly and delivers actionable insights.
+With extensive experience across industries and audiences, our team understands how to adapt to the needs of each project, making every session meaningful and efficient.

 5 Tough Focus Group Participants—And How We Handle Them